-Think your family may need the help a professional therapist?
+Think your family may need the help of a professional therapist?

 Visit the Association of Family Therapy.
 It’s the UK’s leading organisation for family and systemic psychotherapists and practitioners.
 They support family therapy training and practice standards, promote research, and provides a wealth of information and resources for students, professionals and members of the public.